emnify/product-docs/docs/graphql/using-graphiql.md

 ## Navigating the interface

-The UI is divided into three pieces:
+The UI is divided into three parts:

 - **Sidebar** where you can open plugin panes and change settings
 - **Left panel** where you write your queries